 What is the Difference between an MFD and an MFP?

-MFD and MFP are very similar and are used interchangeably by many people.
+People frequently use MFD and MFP interchangeably, as they are very similiar.
 While the differences between the two may not seem that noticeable, an MFD is usually larger in size and will have more features and options than an MFP.

 Both are multi-function devices that can print, copy, scan, and fax.
 MFDs include extras such as high document management, advanced scanning functionality, advanced solution capability, high-speed print, and quality printing options.
 The MFD is best suited to larger organizations that have wider and more complex print requirements.

 Both have similar goals: reduce cost, improve processes, increase security, and minimize environmental impact.
 The difference would lie mainly in their scope.